IIIF/cookbook-recipes/recipe/0231-transcript-meta-recipe/index.md

     a.
 For an example in the image space see [Transcription of image-based content][016].

     b.
-For an example in the newspaper space see [A basic newspaper][0068].
+For an example in the newspaper space see the example annotations in a [A basic newspaper][0068] recipe.

     c.
 For an example in the A/V space see [Using Annotations for Transcripts][0079].